abishara/athena_meta/README.md

 ## Troubleshooting

-The `athena-meta` command may be run multiple times to resume the pipeline.
+The `athena-meta` command may be run multiple times to resume from the last step successfully completed.

 If you are having trouble installing or running Athena, the docker file (see above) may help you diagnose the issue.